Economy of Puerto Rico: Agriculture

 over 55 years of age.
 The decrease in new farmers will have significant negative effects on the island.

 Fishery is common in all coastal towns but Puerto Rico does not have enough wild fisheries to supply the demand required to sustain a profitable fishing industry.
 There are no industrial fish farms on the island either.
 Common fish consumed by residents include cod (bacalao), mahi-mahi (pez dorado), marlin (marlín), salmon (salmón), snapper (chillo), trunkfish (chapín), and tuna (atún).
-Other seafood includes clams (almejas), crabs (cangrejos), lobsters (langostas), mussels (mejillones), octopi (pulpo), oysters (ostras), and squids (calamares).
+Other seafood includes clams (almejas), crabs (cangrejos), lobsters (langostas), mussels (mejillones), octopuses (pulpo), oysters (ostras), and squids (calamares).
 It is quite common for restaurants on the coast to serve fresh seafood.

 Livestock used for food includes cattle, goats, pigs, and rabbits.
 Donkeys, horses, and mules are strictly used for labor or recreation as consumption is frowned upon culturally by locals.
 Cattle is used for both meat and dairy with a strong and self-sufficient local milk industry through processors such as Suiza Dairy and Tres Monjitas.
 Poultry includes chickens, ducks, geese, turkeys, and quail.
 The pet industry is one of the only two industries experiencing consistent significant growth on the island with dogs, cats, fishkeeping, canaries, parakeets, and parrots being quintessential in homes.
 Consumption of animals commonly used as pets is frowned upon culturally save for rabbits.

 The Fall Armyworm is a highly polyphagous and economically significant pest here.
 See Puerto Rico Fall Armyworm.